 The screens deployed at Oathall Community College are robust and can be used in both landscape and portrait orientations.
 As standard, they have a removable receiver, and secure USB socket ensuring the screens are tamper proof.

-“We are pleased to have provided a display solution that accurately meets the needs of the college,” said Glen Matthews, Support Manager at Toshiba TEC.
+“We are pleased to have provided a display solution that accurately meets the needs of the college,” said Deyon Antoine, Product Manager at Toshiba Tec.
 “The education sector is very important for us and we work hard to support schools’ digital ambitions for better and more engaging communications.”